By Rick Cooper

 As one fisherman’s wife put it: “Fishing isn't what it used to be.
 It isn't the same.
 So I think you have to be able to adapt to change.”

 Conway agreed.
-“I’ve always been really impressed with the resilience of the fishing community, and this work has showed us that adaptation has actually resulted in a major change in the roles women play in the family business.”
+“I’ve always been really impressed with the resilience of the fishing community, and this work has shown us that adaptation has actually resulted in a major change in the roles women play in the family business.”

 The interviews form part of the Voices from the West Coast oral history project.
 Suzanne Russell, a social scientist with NOAA’s Northwest Fisheries Science Center, was a co-author of the paper.
 In addition to Oregon Sea Grant, the center also provided funding.